MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 \section{EXPERIMENTS}

 Our experiments are designed to answer the following key questions:

-\begin{itemize} \item \textbf{Q1:} How well does our method perform in realistic settings where wrist poses are predicted by a naive pose predictor, compared to state-of-the-art baselines? \item \textbf{Q2:}Does integrating our articulation predictions with the wrist poses generated by existing baselines (GraspIt, DexGraspNet, DRO) improve their grasp success rates? \item \textbf{Q3:} Can our framework generalize to previously unseen robotic hands with only few-shot adaptation? \item \textbf{Q4:} Does the learned policy transfer effectively from simulation to real-world hardware? \end{itemize}
+\begin{itemize} \item \textbf{Q1:} How well does MachaGrasp perform in realistic settings where wrist poses are predicted by a naive pose predictor, compared to state-of-the-art baselines? \item \textbf{Q2:} Does integrating articulation predictions from MachaGrasp with the wrist poses generated by existing baselines (GraspIt, DexGraspNet, DRO) improve their grasp success rates? \item \textbf{Q3:} Can MachaGrasp generalize to previously unseen robotic hands with only few-shot adaptation? \item \textbf{Q4:} Does the learned policy transfer effectively from simulation to real-world hardware? \end{itemize}